image

 KEY DRIVERS:

-• Growth in the demand for vehicles with automated driving systems.
+• Growth in the demand for vehicles with automated driving systems

-• Visibility and safety enhancements like blind-spot collision prevention aid increase market growth.
+• Visibility and safety enhancements like blind-spot collision prevention aid increase market growth

 RESTRAINTS:

-• The collision avoidance system market is hampered by high installation costs, which are a key issue.
+• The collision avoidance system market is hampered by high installation costs, which are a key issue

-• Due to automobile sales and production being cyclical, market growth is stifled.
+• Due to automobile sales and production being cyclical, market growth is stifled

 OPPORTUNITIES:

-• An increase in the minimum safety standards for motor vehicles.
+• An increase in the minimum safety standards for motor vehicles

-• Integration of electronic components in an automobile.
+• Integration of electronic components in an automobile

-• Advanced driver assistance systems in passenger cars should boost the collision avoidance business.
+• Advanced driver assistance systems in passenger cars should boost the collision avoidance business

 CHALLENGES:

-IMPACT OF COVID-19:
+IMPACT OF RUSSIA-UKRAINE WAR:

 Market, By Product:

 The global market has been divided into Adaptive Cruise Control (ACC), Autonomous Emergency Braking (AEB), Lane Departure Warning System (LDWS), Parking assistance, and Others Based on the product segment.
 Blind-spot detection and lane departure warning systems that use cameras and radar have become more popular because their prices have gone down.
-They are expected to gain a large share of the market over the next six years.
-In the coming years, adaptive cruise controls will be popular.
-In these systems, short, medium, and long-range radars modify the vehicle's speed.

 Market, By Technology: